mollmikey/jwt-Auth/packages/lightning-talks/round-two.md

 ## Instructions

-1. Decide on a topic and a day to present.
+1. Decide on a topic.
+Remember: If you did a biographical topic in round one, you must do a technical topic this time.
 1. Open this file for editing.
 1. Under _Topics_, replace the space with an `x` in the `[ ]` next to the topic of your choice.
-1. Under _Schedule_, enter your topic and name on the day you wish to present.
+1. Under _Schedule_, enter your topic next to your name.
-1. Sign up to give feedback to TWO other talks.
 1. Commit your changes.
 1. Prepare your talk.

 ## Schedule

-### Monday
+### Group 1

 | Order | Speaker        | Topic                                       | Feedbacker 1   | Feedbacker 2   |
 | ----- | -------------- | ------------------------------------------- | -------------- | -------------- |